samilaa/tilt-unity-ios/README.md

 The monetization scheme mostly relies on Rewarded video Ads as well as in-app purchases.

 ## Screen captures
-These screen captures have been recorded on a iPhone XS device.
+These screen captures have been recorded on an iPhone XS device.

 <img src="Media/gif3.gif" width="254" height="550"/> <img src="Media/gif5.gif" width="254" height="550"/>